Get exclusive member benefits & effect social change. Join Today

 Most people in the United States get enough folate.
 But pregnant women and women of childbearing age sometimes don’t consume enough folate for a healthy pregnancy.
-The National Institutes of Health (NIH) recommend that women who are pregnant or who may become pregnant consume up to 400 mg of folate or folic acid each day to help prevent birth defects.
+The National Institutes of Health (NIH) recommends that women who are pregnant or who may become pregnant consume up to 400 milligrams of folate or folic acid each day to help prevent birth defects.

-Vitamin D is found naturally in only a few foods.
+The best source of vitamin D is sunlight.
+Vitamin D is only found naturally in a few foods.
 Foods with vitamin D include:

 Calcium helps your body develop strong bones and teeth.
-It also helps your heart, nerves, and muscles work they way they should.
+It also helps your heart, nerves, and muscles work the way they should.
 A calcium deficiency often doesn’t show symptoms right away, but it can lead to serious health problems over time.
-If you aren’t consuming enough calcium, your body will use the calcium from your bones instead, leading to bone loss.
+If you aren’t consuming enough calcium, your body may use the calcium from your bones instead, leading to bone loss.

-Calcium deficiencies are related to low bone mass, weakening of bones due to osteoporosis, convulsions, and abnormal heart rhythms.
+Calcium deficiency can lead to convulsions and abnormal heart rhythms.
 They can even be life-threatening.
 Postmenopausal women experience greater bone loss due to changing hormones and have more trouble absorbing calcium.

 The best sources of calcium are dairy products such as milk, yogurt, cheese, calcium-set tofu, and small fish with bones.
-Vegetables like kale and broccoli also have calcium, and many cereals and grains are calcium-fortified.
+Vegetables such as kale and broccoli also have calcium, and many cereals and grains are calcium-fortified.

 The usual cause of nutritional deficiencies is a poor diet that lacks essential nutrients.
-The body stores nutrients, so a deficiency is usually caught after it’s been without the nutrient for some time.
+The body is able to store some nutrients, so a deficiency may not be caught until it’s been without the nutrient for some time.

-A number of diseases and conditions — including colon cancer and gastrointestinal conditions — can lead to an iron deficiency.
+A number of diseases and conditions — including colon cancer, imbalanced gut flora, and gastrointestinal conditions like Crohn’s and celiac disease — can lead to an iron deficiency.
 Pregnancy can also cause a deficiency if the body diverts iron to the fetus.

-Researchers have found associations between bariatric surgery (surgery that reduces the size of the stomach to achieve weight loss) and nutritional deficiency.
-People who are candidates for bariatric surgery may already be nutrient deficient due to poor diet.
+Researchers have found associations between bariatric surgery, which reduces the size of the stomach to achieve weight loss, and nutritional deficiency.
+People who are candidates for bariatric surgery may already be nutrient-deficient due to poor diet.
 Before and after the surgery, you should talk to your doctor and dietitian to set up a thorough nutrition plan.

 The symptoms of a nutritional deficiency depend on which nutrient the body lacks.
 However, there are some general symptoms you might experience, including: